matroux/ITO33-old/content/solutions/cococ33.md

       type: accordian
       lists:
       - title: Overview
-        subtitle: 'CoCo 33'
+        subtitle: 'CoCo33'
         content: >-
-          CoCo 33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III
+          CoCo33 is a pricing and risk management framework for regulatory capital securities issued by banks following the Basel III

           capital adequacy requirements.
 It can be extended to cover regulatory capital securities issued by insurance companies according to the Solvency II regulations.